Search

 Estrogen is the hormone responsible for the growth and continued health of a woman’s reproductive organs.
 In addition to that, estrogen is what keeps the vagina in peak shape (moisturized, elastic, and with good blood flow).
 It also helps to preserve the bones in your body.

-As you age, you will experience a decrease in estrogen levels.
+As you age, your estrogen levels decrease.
 You’ll start to notice this during perimenopause, but you’ll also notice that your estrogen levels drop irregularly.

 And what does this drop in estrogen mean for your body?

 Well, you can expect it to lead to vaginal dryness as well as hot flashes and night sweats.
-All these things contribute to a lower level of energy and lower libido.
+All these things contribute to lower energy and libido.

 Progesterone